 Finally, how about a cold beer?
 Alcoholic drinks of any kind cause dry mouth, and contribute to your risk of gum disease and oral cancer.

-Dr. Kathleen Tantuco at Vernon Woods Dental Care Associates in Sandy Springs, Georgia wants the best for you and your smile.
+Dr. Kathleen Tantuco at Vernon Woods Dental and Implant Center in Sandy Springs, Georgia wants the best for you and your smile.
 If you have questions about how your diet affects your oral health, call 404-692-7913 today to make an appointment for an examination and consultation, and to have your questions answered.